 TransVision Tuesday Afternoon Session II

-24 July 2007 (updated 15 August 2007)
+24 July 2007 (updated 12 June 2020)

 I’m in Chicago for TransVision 2007.
 Here are some notes and thoughts from Tuesday afternoon session II.

 Tanya Jones spoke about the improvements of cryonics today.
 The goal is to stop cell deterioration, protect tissue from attack, preserve structures, prepare tissues for preservation, then freeze.
 Standard protocols have been developed.
 They have 24 to 48 hours to get persons to Arizona for procedures.

 Shannon Vyff spoke on why she became a cryonicist, how she became involved in calorie restriction, and why she became involved with the Methuselah Foundation.
 She wrote a book (21st Century Kids) to help children understand what it means to be cryonically preserved.
 Her husband also provided a testimonial on the value of a hope in cryonics.

 Here are my other other notes and thoughts from TransVision 2007:

 - TransVision Thursday Afternoon Session II

 - TransVision Thursday Keynote William Shatner